 Of course this method doesn’t work.
 Everyone who’s tried it has failed.
 But there is a second way.

 I learned it from a shaman during an ayahuasca ceremony.
 (Dave is also my personal DJ.)
-The method involves two components, the plea and the sacrifice, and you must make your offering before the rise of the crescent moon.
+The method involves two components, the plea and the sacrifice.
+Look out the window right now.
+That is the same moon I see.
+I must make this offering before the rise of the crescent moon.

 (As I write this, it’s hitting me: you’re the only person I know.)

 My plea is this: don’t pull that switch.
 Look around.
 You’re not chasing anything you don’t have.
 You are famous to your friends and your neighbors.
 You are adored by your biggest fans: your wife and your dog.
 You get to ski when you want and take Fridays off.
 You write what you like.

 You want more, but I promise you, if you make it here, you will want less.
 On my today, I am ready to settle for nothing at all.
 I see the rising crescent moon against the pink-blue sky.
 It is the moment of sacrifice.